cccontro/contro/tei/Apologia-TEI-it.md

 *  There is no direct knowledge of Petrarch’s intention.
 {: #s6 label="s6" ana="#premise" }

-*  Castelvetro is not a reliable interpreter of Petrarch's mind.
+*  Castelvetro is not a reliable interpreter of Petrarch’s mind.
 {: #s7 label="s7" ana="#premise" }

 *  Although Petrarch did not use the words, it’s impossible to determine whether he would have used them without reliable or direct knowledge of his intentions, which is unavailable.